 Tip 1: Know Your Developer Platform

-Traditionally, cross-platform meant writing code thatbasicallydoes the same thing in different development environments.
+Traditionally, cross-platform meant writing code that basically does the same thing in different development environments.
 You might have had the same app, one version written in Objective-C, another written in Java.
-But, in enterprise, this is now being seen as a tedious practice and also more expensive to maintain.
+But, in the enterprise, this is now being seen as a tedious practice and also more expensive to maintain.

 Tip 2: Keep the Source Code Organised

-It is vital that organisation of an app’s source code and its dependencies are put into place at the start of the project.
-Developers are not always the best at making sure classes, files and assets are in a good structural order, but having the scaffolding in place to ensure practice is adhered to greatly improves knowledge of the code to everyone involved.
+It is vital that the organisation of an app’s source code and its dependencies are put into place at the start of the project.
+Developers are not always the best at making sure classes, files and assets are in a good structural order.
+But having the scaffolding in place to ensure the practice is adhered to greatly, improves knowledge of the code to everyone involved.

 Tip 3: Reuse and Recycle

-To deliver projects on time and in budget, particularly when many projects have been completed in an organisation, common patterns and implementations often become apparent.
-For cross-platform, abstraction is a fundamental tool to use in app development – build a component in code with the foresight to ensure that it can be dropped into another project with minimum hassle.
-Also apply this thinking to these components that handle differences in target platform, but still provide a simple, unified way to reuse something.
+To deliver projects on time and in the budget, particularly when many projects have been completed in an organisation, common patterns and implementations often become apparent.
+For cross-platform, abstraction is a fundamental tool to use in-app development – build a component in code with the foresight to ensure that it can be dropped into another project with minimum hassle.
+Also, apply this thinking to these components that handle differences in the target platform, but still provide a simple, unified way to reuse something.

 It is also worth bearing in mind that developers before are likely to have had the same problems, and sometimes also publish these solutions in an open forum, like GitHub.
 Finding these resources and recycling them in projects (and even contributing back!) will help in delivering projects.
 Don’t reinvent the wheel.